 Do not forget to use our mobile app.
 It will make your journey around the city way more interesting.

-The layout of the building has not changed since the time of construction, but after numerous repairs by the 1970s the house has lost its original appearance.
-In June 2013 restoration documentation have been completed and served.
+The layout of the building has not changed since the construction, but by the 1970s, after numerous repairs, the house lost its original appearance.
+In June 2013, production documentation was prepared for its restoration.